Eye See... Multiplicity

 - Advanced students can work on practice problems 6–10 independently instead of in pairs.

 An interactive whiteboard may be used to model the solutions for various multiplication problems over the course of the lesson.

 - Once students have completed their sheets, call on students to come up to the board and model solutions for different problems.

 - Observe the students to gauge how well they understand the different multiplication methods.

 - Collect the practice problem sheets, and review them later to identify any difficulties that students may have with the lesson content.

-- Ask students to write a few paragraphs identifying and explaining the three multiplication methods they learned about today.
+- Ask students to write a few paragraphs identifying and explaining the three multiplication methods they learned about during the lesson.

 - Encourage them to include statements on situations in which they would use each type.